How to Invest $800 Wisely

 So you got your hands on $800.
 Cool!
 It might not quite earn you a place on any of those Forbes richest lists but give yourself a huge pat on the back.
 Saving any amount of money isn’t easy and resisting the urge to spend that $800 is no small feat.
 Now it's time to figure out what to do with it.

 First two nosy questions.
 Are your credit cards all paid off?
 Do you have three to six months of living expenses set aside in case you're not able to work for a while?
-If the answer to either of these questions is no, we highly recommend putting your $800 towards accomplishing these two goals before investing, because both scenarios involve real and potential credit card debt, and credit card interest rates will almost certainly outpace any gains you might see from investing.
-If you’ve got those things taken care of, then you can start investing, here's how.
+If the answer to either of these questions is no, we highly recommend putting your $800 towards accomplishing these two goals in order before you start investing.
+Both scenarios involve real and potential credit card debt, and credit card interest rates will almost certainly outpace any gains you might see from investing.
+If you’ve got those things taken care of, then you can get busy and start investing, here's how.

 Invest your $800 on autopilot — take our free risk survey and we'll provide you with a personalized investment portfolio to suit your needs.